Urinary Incontinence (UI)

 UI is a symptom of other conditions, rather than a medical condition in its own right.
 People develop UI for a variety of reasons.
 It is generally associated with conditions which affect people in later life, such as prostate problems in men and the menopause in women.

+Normal urinary function is controlled by the brain, which sends signals to the muscles that control the urine flow, in particular the pelvic floor muscles.
+Urine is produced by the kidneys.
+It contains the waste products from the body — including toxins, salts and water — that collect in the blood.
 Urine travels from the kidneys via the ureters (these are the connecting tubes between the kidneys and the bladder) to the bladder where it is stored until urination.
-In people with UI, the brain’s process of sending a signal to the bladder to release the urine can become compromised:
+In people with UI, the brain’s process of sending a signal to the bladder to release the urine can become compromised.

 People affected by urinary incontinence (UI), experience loss of control over their urinary system.
 This can result in many different kinds of difficulties related to urinating, ranging from involuntary leakage to becoming unable to fully empty the bladder during urination.

 UI can be transient: a short-term or temporary problem which clears up on its own after the underlying cause, for example, a urinary tract infection, is resolved.
 However, UI can persist indefinitely.

 Ongoing cases of UI are described as chronic and can be the result of long-term conditions which affect the production of urine and/or the urinary system, such as diabetes.
 Chronic UI can last indefinitely if left untreated, so it is important for anyone affected by UI to seek medical guidance.